lipzh5/X2CNet/README.md

 # Mimetician
-An implementation of the imitation framework **Mimetician** in paper
+An implementation of the imitation framework **X2CNet** in paper

-_**X2C: A Benchmark Featuring Nuanced Facial Expressions for Realistic Humanoid Imitation**_
+_**X2C: A Dataset Featuring Nuanced Facial Expressions for Realistic Humanoid Imitation**_
 ### Setup